-Bader Law Firm, LLC, Helps Calculate Your Average Weekly Wage
+Bader Scott Injury Lawyers, Helps Calculate Your Average Weekly Wage

-For help with your workers’ compensation claim in Atlanta or to have a legal professional examine your benefits for accuracy, call Bader Law Firm, LLC at 404-888-8888 for a free consultation.
+For help with your workers’ compensation claim in Atlanta or to have a legal professional examine your benefits for accuracy, call Bader Scott Injury Lawyers at 678-562-5595 for a free consultation.